Dr Tilman DaviesOffice: Science III, room 222

 - STAT110 (Sem 1, 2017), STAT115 (Sem 2, 2013; 2014), STAT241 (Sem 1, 2015-2017), STAT380 (Sem 1, 2012; 2013), STAT352 (Sem 2, 2012-2016), STAT442 (Sem 2, 2012)

 - 2018-present: Megan Drysdale for Masters in Statistics (co-supervisor; A/Prof David Fletcher as primary supervisor).

 - 2018-present: Marilette Snyman for Honours in Statistics.

 - 2017-2018: Qing Ruan for a Postgraduate Diploma in Statistics (co-supervised by Dr Ting Wang).

 - 2015-2018: Baylee Smith for a Masters in Archaeology (co-supervisor; Dr Tim Thomas, Dept. of Anthropology and Archaeology as primary supervisor).

 - 2015: Patrick Brown for a Postgraduate Diploma in Applied Statistics (co-supervised by A/Prof. David Fletcher).

-- 2014: Baylee Smith for a joint Honours project in Statistics and Archaeology (co-supervised by Professor Charles Higham at the Dept. of Archaeology here at Otago).
+- 2014: Baylee Smith for a joint Honours project in Statistics and Archaeology (co-supervised by Professor Charles Higham, Dept. of Anthropology and Archaeology).

 - 2013: Claire Flynn for Honours in Statistics.